 Please refer to "Item 4.
 Information on the Company-A. History and Development of the Company" for a discussion of our alliances, acquisitions and investments.
-Please refer to notes 1, 13 and 29 to our consolidated financial statements included elsewhere in this annual report for descriptions of Chunghwa's subsidiaries, investments accounted for using equity method, and related party transactions.
+Please refer to notes 1, 13 and 28 to our consolidated financial statements included elsewhere in this annual report for descriptions of Chunghwa's subsidiaries, investments accounted for using equity method, and related party transactions.

 On April 1, 2007, Chunghwa entered into an agreement with Senao making Senao the exclusive distributor of mobile handsets to Chunghwa's retail outlets.
 Under the terms of the agreement, Senao also provides mobile handset sales services in Chunghwa's retail outlets, exclusively sells Chunghwa's SIM cards in Senao's own retail stores, and gets commission, subsidies of handset sold and warranties from Chunghwa.
-For the year ended December 31, 2011, Senao received NT7.4 billion (US\$244.0 million) from Chunghwa.
-Chunghwa also sells mobile handsets and data cards to Senao.
-For the year ended December 31, 2011, Chunghwa sold mobile handsets and data cards to Senao that amounted to NT0.8 billion (US\$27.5 million).
+For the year ended December 31, 2012, Senao received NT\$9.8 billion (US\$338.5 million) from Chunghwa also sells mobile handsets and data cards to Senao.
+For the year ended December 31, 2012, Chunghwa sold mobile handsets and data cards to Senao that amounted to NT\$0.7 billion (US\$24.5 million).

-Chunghwa acquired network equipment and related supplies from Chunghwa System Integration for approximately NT\$1.7 billion (US\$56.5 million) in 2011.
+Chunghwa acquired network equipment and related supplies from Chunghwa System Integration for approximately NT\$2.0 billion (US\$67.6 million) in 2012.

-Chunghwa purchased telecommunications exchange facilities and related supplies and replacement parts from Taiwan International Standard Electronics for approximately NT\$1.3 billion (US\$44.0 million) in 2011.
+Chunghwa paid Taiwan International Standard Electronics approximately NT\$1.3 billion (US\$44.9 million) in 2012 for the purchase of telecommunications exchange facilities and related supplies, and the maintenance expenses.